 Don’t forget this arm stretch after your workout.
 Standing straight up, bring one arm across the front of your body at chest level, keeping it straight.
 Hook your other arm in front and pull the right arm close to your body until you feel a nice stretch in the shoulder and lat (upper back).
 Switch arms and repeat.

 Raise one arm overhead, then bend your elbow so that your hand is now pointing toward or even touching your shoulder.
 Place the other hand on your elbow and gently push it backward.
 You should feel the stretch in the triceps (back of the arm).
 Switch arms and repeat.

-If you have a long commute or spend a lot of time looking at a screen, chances are you’ve got a tight neck.
+If you have a long commute or spend a lot of time looking at a screen, chances are you’ve got a lot of tension in your neck.
 In a seated position, bring one arm up and over your head, placing your hand on the other side of your head.
-Gently pull your head down toward your shoulder.
-Enjoy a wonderful stretch down the side of your neck.
+Gently pull your head down toward your shoulder for a wonderful stretch down the side of your neck.
 Repeat with the other arm and gently pull your head to the other side.

-Stretching may feel like an extra chore but adding the right type of warmup and cooldown to each workout can help your body feel better and increase your flexibility over time.
-Post workout is a great time to add stretching to your routine, especially in combination with a complete cooldown.
+Post-workout stretches may feel like an extra chore, but adding the right type of warm-up and cooldown to each workout can help your body feel better and increase your flexibility over time.
+Incorporating arm and leg stretches after a workout can help your muscles stay fresh, especially in combination with a complete cooldown.

-Not sure where to start or worry that you won’t be able to stick with a stretching routine?
-Then consider signing up for a yoga class or other stretching classes at your local gym.
-At EōS Fitness, we offer a variety of different classes with a focus on stretching, like EōS Yoga, Power Yoga, Ashtanga Yoga, Vinyasa “Flow” Yoga, and more.
+Not sure where to start?
+Consider signing up for a class at your local gym.
+At EōS Fitness, we offer many classes with a focus on stretching and improving flexibility, such as EōS Yoga, Power Yoga, Ashtanga Yoga, Vinyasa “Flow” Yoga, and more.